Wisco-NL/SEI-Project-01/README.md

 - Render Game Screen
 - Be able to spin blocks
 - Keep track of score
-- Show the next two pieces
+- Show the next piece.

 ## Stretch GOALS